 i.
-Inspection/Observation required for transfer of SBT (include % coverage):-AFMA (or its agent) observes and verifies the count and weight estimate for 100% of transfers from tow pontoons into farms.
+Inspection/Observation required for transfer of SBT (include % coverage):- ii.
+Monitoring system used for recording the quantity of SBT transferred:-

+AFMA (or its agent) observes and verifies the count and weight estimate for 100% of transfers from tow pontoons into farms.
 SFR holders are required to record details of each transfer in the SBT04B logbook.